-Moreover, cross-linguistic evidence suggests that lexical planning can proceed \emph{non-linearly}, driven by structural relations between words that may be positioned arbitrarily far apart in the serialized form of the utterance \citep{schriefers1998producing,ferreira2013syntax,lee2013ways,momma2016timing,momma2018unaccusativity,Momma2019BeyondLO,nordlinger2022sentence}.
-These findings indicate that words in the planned future sequence may directly depend on words in the past context.
-However, since backward predictability measures only the predictability of the current word given the future context and disregards the past context altogether, it precludes the possibility of any such direct associations between words in the past and future contexts.
-Beyond this conceptual limitation, the interpretation of backward predictability in regression models that also include forward predictability is complicated by the fact that the two probabilistic variables are highly collinear \citep{bell2009predictability}, which obfuscates the distinct effects of past and future context.
+Moreover, cross-linguistic evidence shows that production planning can proceed \emph{non-linearly}, driven by structural relations between words that may be positioned arbitrarily far apart in the serialized form of the utterance \citep{schriefers1998producing,lee2013ways,momma2016timing,sauppe2017word,Momma2019BeyondLO}.
+These findings suggest that previously produced and planned yet unrealized future words may be directly linked via relations that are not mediated by the choice of the current word.
+However, since backward predictability measures only the predictability of the current word from the future context and ignores the past context altogether, it cannot capture such direct associations between words in the past and future.
+Beyond this conceptual limitation, the interpretation of backward predictability in regression models that also include forward predictability is complicated by the fact that the two probabilistic variables are highly collinear \citep{bell2009predictability}, which obfuscates the distinct predictive contributions of past and future context.

 Here, we give a more complete characterization of the predictive effects of past and future context on speaker choices in naturalistic production.
-Conceptually, we argue that backward predictability reflects one particular operationalization of future context predictability, one that assumes independent effects of the past and future contexts.
+Conceptually, we argue that backward predictability reflects one particular operationalization of future-context predictability---one that assumes independent effects of the past and future contexts.
 We propose an alternate formulation of future context effects based on the \textbf{Conditional Pointwise Mutual Information (PMI)} \citep{fano1961transmission} of the current word and future after extracting information from the past context---a measure that avoids the independence assumption implicit in backward predictability.
 Methodologically, we address concerns about collinearity and language modeling to improve the estimation of contextual predictability measures.